Probiotics for Horses: Gut Health, Digestion, and Performance

 1. Hindgut Imbalance

-Changes in microbial populations can reduce fermentation efficiency, limiting how much energy is extracted from fiber.
+Changes in microbial populations reduce fermentation efficiency and limit energy production from fiber.

 2. Diet Structure and Composition

-Diets that are inconsistent, overly high in starch, or lacking adequate forage can affect digestive efficiency and microbial stability.
+Diets that are inconsistent, high in starch, or lacking forage disrupt digestive stability and microbial balance.

 3. Stress and Workload

-Training, travel, competition, and environmental stress can increase energy demands and influence digestive function.
+Training, travel, competition, and environmental stress increase energy demands while also affecting digestion.

 4. Feeding Consistency

-Irregular feeding schedules or abrupt diet changes can disrupt digestive stability and reduce feed efficiency.
+Irregular feeding schedules or abrupt changes disrupt digestive rhythms and microbial stability.

 5. Hydration and Fluid Balance